liamzdenek/sourcegraph-application/memory-bank/apiContracts.md

 - `repositoryName` (String): Repository name (e.g., "liamzdenek/repo1")
 - `status` (String): Repository processing status
 - `pullRequestUrl` (String): URL of the created pull request
+- `wereChangesNecessary` (Boolean): Whether changes were necessary
 - `startedAt` (Number): Timestamp when processing started
 - `completedAt` (Number): Timestamp when processing completed
 - `changes` (List): List of file changes
 - `diff` (String): Full diff of changes
-- `analysisDetails` (Map): Details about the analysis
+- `claudeMessages` (Map): Claude message information
+  - `finalMessage` (String): Final summary message from Claude
+  - `threadId` (String): ID of the message thread
 - `logs` (List): Processing logs
 - `error` (String): Error message if processing failed

 ## Claude 3.7 API Integration

-### Prompt Template for Vulnerability Fix
+### Prompt Template for Code Updates

 ```
-You are an expert software engineer tasked with fixing a security vulnerability in a codebase.
+You are an expert software engineer tasked with updating code according to specific requirements.

-VULNERABILITY DETAILS:
-- Type: {vulnerability_type}
-- Description: {vulnerability_description}
-- Fix: {fix_description}
+TASK DESCRIPTION:
+{prompt}

 REPOSITORY INFORMATION:
 - Name: {repository_name}
-- Language: {repository_language}

-I will provide you with files from the repository that may contain the vulnerability.
+I will provide you with files from the repository that may need updates.
-For each file, analyze if it contains the vulnerability and generate a fix if needed.
+For each file, analyze if it needs changes and generate updated code if necessary.

 FILE: {file_path}